Restriction enzymes recognize specific DNA sequences and cut them in a predictable manner.

 These enzymes (a.k.a. restriction endonucleases) are part of the genetic engineering toolbox and make gene cloning possible.
 Naturally, they are defense systems of bacteria against foreign DNA.
 As they are endonucleases, they can cut foreign DNA from the inside and make it ineffective.

 What makes restriction enzymes suitable for gene cloning is that each of them has a specific restriction site.
 This is a short DNA sequence (generally 4-8 nucleotide pairs) that an enzyme specifically recognizes.
+Most restriction enzymes recognize palindromic sequences, meaning that both strands of DNA will have the same sequence when read 5′ to 3′.
+For example, the sequence ATTGCAAT is palindromic.
 As soon as this recognition occurs, enzyme cuts the sugar-phosphate backbone from specific points, which are generally within the restriction site.
 As one would expect, a long DNA molecule naturally has many such restriction sites.
 Therefore, its digestion with a restriction enzyme generates many smaller DNA fragments – restriction fragments.

 Many restriction endonucleases make staggered cuts in the two strands of DNA, such that the cut ends have a short single-stranded overhang.
 Because these overhangs are capable of annealing with complementary overhangs, they are called “sticky ends.”
 Sticky ends facilitate the production of recombinant DNA.